 Special Round (Round 2)

 The special round will also be 2 hours.
-More rules and scoring details are TBD.
+More rules and scoring details are dependent on the year.

 The contest is also split between two separate divisions: Novice and Advanced.